 Key World Initiative Nutrition - Food systems

-The international key initiative Nutrition - Food Systems (FOODS) is being developed at the University as part of the UM2030 project, winner of the Call for Projects "Integration and Development of IdEx and ISITE" (IDéES).
-The initiative is the result of a bilateral collaboration between the UM and the University of Pretoria (UP), and enables the transition to multilateral collaborations by bringing together the strategic partners of both institutions.
-FOODS takes the form of a global collaborative platform for doctoral training, and provides a virtual infrastructure for international cooperation.
+The key international initiative Nutrition – Food Systems (FOODS) is being developed at the University as part of the UM2030 project, winner of the Call for Projects “Integration and Development of IdEx and ISITE” (IDeES).
+The initiative is the result of a bilateral collaboration between UM and the University of Pretoria (UP) and facilitates the transition to multilateral collaborations by bringing together strategic partners from both institutions.
+FOODS takes the form of a global collaborative platform for doctoral training and constitutes a virtual infrastructure for international cooperation.

 Objectives

-• Build a global community of future leaders in the science of sustainable development through emerging projects
+• Building a global community of future leaders in sustainable development science through the emergence of projects

-• Increase the impact of sustainable development science through inter- and trans-disciplinary research and the development of expertise at the science-policy-society interface.
+• Increasing the impact of sustainable development science through interdisciplinary and transdisciplinary research and the development of expertise at the science-policy-society interface

 • Facilitate longer-term research opportunities and career development prospects for young researchers